Make a Smart Used Truck Purchase

 Most of the vehicles we sell undergo a pre-sale inspection that meets industry safety and mechanical standards.
 We use our own three-tier system to assign a condition level to each light, medium and heavy duty truck in our inventory.
-Penske Condition Tiers—Premium, Proven and Value—are assigned based on condition, mileage and age.
+Penske Condition Tiers—Level 1, Level 2 and Level 3—are assigned based on condition, mileage and age.

 We also provide a five-year maintenance report on most vehicles, and buyers can purchase extended warranty options through National Truck Protection for most vehicles.

 Take a look at our inventory to learn more about the truck types and specs available in our extensive online inventory.